Oroondates Mauran: Family

 Mauran married Martha Eddy in 1814 in Providence, Rhode Island.
 She was the daughter of Samuel Eddy, a Member of Congress, 1819-1825 and Rhode Island Chief Justice, 1827-1835.
 They had a daughter Josephine, (d.
 1858) who married Oliver Wolcott Gibbs, Rumford Professor at Harvard.
 Their eldest son, James Eddy Mauran (1817-1888), married Alice Cooper, a niece of James Fenimore Cooper.
 James became a noted bibliophile, linguist, antiquarian, and expert on heraldry.
 He was President of the Redwood Library in Newport, Rhode Island.

 Other activities

 Mauran lived in Manhattan in winter and on Staten Island in the summer.
 He purchased his Staten Island residence on Grymes Hill in 1831.

 He was part of the founding of the first Italian Opera House in New York at the corner of Church and Lombard streets, opened November 18, 1833 at a cost of over $100,000.
-The theatre burned down in 1839 after being unsuccessfully offered for sale at time when opera was a novelty in America.
+The theatre burned down in 1839 after being unsuccessfully offered for sale at a time when opera was a novelty in America.
 He was one of the oldest members of the Union Club of the City of New York.